Frequency Hopping Spread Spectrum vs Fixed Frequency

 Fixed Frequency

 Fixed frequency remote controls use a single frequency channel to transmit and receive the data.
-In each region of the world there are licence free bands (ISM Bands), for example Australia and Europe is 433 MHz or USA is 915MHz.
-Licence free bands are usually used by the public and if you get two or more users in the same area using the same frequency the transmissions are corrupted.
-A corrupted transmission normally causes the receiver not to be activated when the remote control button is pressed.
+In each region of the world, there are licence free bands (ISM Bands).
+Licence free band is used by the public and when two or more users in the same area are using the same frequency, the transmissions are corrupted.
+A corrupted transmission will cause the receiver not to activate when the remote control button is pressed.

 Elsema’s PentaFOB® uses frequency hopping spread spectrum (FHSS).